U.S. flag

 • Short stature

-• Failure to thrive, feeding intolerance, and dysphagia or achalasia (bulbar weakness)
+• Poor weight gain, feeding intolerance, and dysphagia or achalasia (bulbar weakness)

 • Cerebrospinal fluid (CSF) protein concentration exceeding 100 mg/dL (>1 g/L)

-• Muscle biopsy typically showing ragged-red fibers (RRF) with modified Gomori trichrome stain and hyperactive fibers with succinate dehydrogenase (SDH) stain.
-Both RRF and some non-RRF fail to stain with histochemical reaction for cytochrome c oxidase (COX) (e.g., combined COX-, SDH+ fibers).
+• Muscle biopsy typically showing ragged red fibers (RRF) with modified Gomori trichrome stain and hyperactive fibers with succinate dehydrogenase (SDH) stain.
+Both RRF and some non-RRF fail to stain with histochemical reaction for cytochrome-c oxidase (COX) (e.g., combined COX−, SDH+ fibers).
+Excess lipid and abnormal mitochondria may be seen on electron microscopy.

-• Biochemical studies of electron transport chain enzymes in muscle tissue usually showing decreased activities of complexes containing mtDNA-encoded subunits (I, III, IV), especially when enzyme values are corrected for the activity of citrate synthase that is used as a marker of mitochondrial content.
-However, depending on the heteroplasmy load of mtDNA deletions, biochemical studies may be unrevealing.
+• Biochemical studies of electron transport chain enzyme activity in muscle tissue usually shows decreased activity of complexes containing mitochondrial DNA (mtDNA)-encoded subunits (I, III, IV), especially when enzyme values are corrected for the activity of citrate synthase that is used as a marker of mitochondrial content.
+However, depending on the proportion of mtDNA with the deletion (heteroplasmy load), biochemical studies may be unrevealing.

 Electrophysiologic and imaging features